 Skiing holidays pre and post motherhood: the differences

-I’ve been skiing since I was five years old, that’s 31 years!.
+I’ve been skiing since I was five years old, that’s a long time!
 Despite my love of horses from a young age, skiing is my ultimate passion, obsession perhaps, and I regularly dream of the white stuff.
 I never expected to lose this passion when I became a mother, but I do have to admit the way I approach a skiing holiday has had to flex somewhat.

 I was your classic ‘Mile Muncher’ for years.
 As soon as I was out of ski school and loose on the piste there was no stopping me.
 A normal day for the Mile Muncher went a bit like this: